 (updated 21Aug14) The Shortwave Report for August 21, 2014 has been received!
 Use the player at the bottom of this page or tune in to our stream.
 The newest show streams on the odd hour, Central and Pacific Time, and repeat every 2 hours along with 3 previous shows on this playlist.
 Plays at 1,3,5,7,9,11 am and pm Central Time.

-Audio will soon be in the player at the bottom of this page.
+Audio is in the player at the bottom of this page.

 Programs notes (below) are from Dan Roberts at http://www.outfarpress.com/shortwave.shtml

-This weeks show features stories from NHK WORLD RADIO JAPAN, SPANISH NATIONAL RADIO, THE VOICE OF RUSSIA, RADIO HAVANA CUBA, and RADIO DEUTSCHE-WELLE.
+This weeks show features stories from NHK WORLD RADIO JAPAN, RADIO DEUTSCHE-WELLE, RADIO HAVANA CUBA, THE VOICE OF RUSSIA, and SPANISH NATIONAL RADIO.